Do the Digit Insurance

 • If you have a groin or knee injury, you should avoid practising Baddha Konasana, as it can pressurise these areas.

-• Younger people who have recently undergone knee, ankles or hip surgery should avoid practising this asana until they recover completely.
+• Younger people who have recently undergone knee, ankle or hip surgery should avoid practising this asana until they recover completely.

-• Pregnant women should avoid this yoga asana till they reach the second trimester of pregnancy .
+• Pregnant women should avoid this yoga asana until they reach their second trimester.
 Hip opening before this time can lead to miscarriages.

 • If you have undergone trauma and are still struggling with mental health, it will be better to perform this initially with yoga professionals.
 It might bring back memories during meditation.